Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Introduction

-If $\left|\E \e^{isV}\right|>\epsilon$, then the estimator is only truncated a finite number of times, almost surely, and the asymptotic performance of the truncated estimator $\hat{\gamma}^\epsilon_n(\cdot)$ coincides with that of the original estimator $\hat{\gamma}_n(\cdot)$.
+Note that here we used the PASTA property; the limit at Poisson sampling moments coincides with the time-average limit (see \cite[Ch.ZVI]{book_A2003}).
+If $\left|\E[\e^{isV}]\right|>\epsilon$, then the estimator is only truncated a finite number of times, almost surely, and the asymptotic performance of the truncated estimator $\widehat{\gamma}^\epsilon_n(\cdot)$ coincides with that of the original estimator $\widehat{\gamma}_n(\cdot)$.
+The choice of $(1-\epsilon)(1+i)$ ensures that the truncated CF estimator lies in $(0,1)$, although, in principle other constants may be used without affecting the asymptotic analysis.
 In Section~\ref{sec:main} we further discuss how the choice of $\epsilon$ is related to specific assumptions on the class of possible job-size distributions. \end{remark}

 \begin{remark} It is important to emphasize that the inverse estimation problem deviates from the standard setting in two key aspects.
 Firstly, it does not involve directly inverting an empirical CF, but instead relies on the relationship between the job-size and workload distributions.
 Secondly, the workload observations are correlated and exhibit a distinct and specific dependence structure. \end{remark}